$271 Find Cheap Flights from Adelaide to Indonesia

 The average price of all round-trip flights from Adelaide to Indonesia clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Indonesia on a Monday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Thursday is the most expensive day to fly from Adelaide to Indonesia.
-For your return ticket, we recommend flying on a Wednesday and avoiding Saturdays for the best deals.
+On the other hand, Saturday is the most expensive day to fly from Adelaide to Indonesia.
+For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.

 How far in advance should I book a flight from Adelaide to Indonesia?